-The Corporation classifies each financial asset into one of four categories depending on the purpose for which the asset was acquired.
+The Corporation classifies each financial asset into one of following categories depending on the purpose for which the asset was acquired.
+The classification of its instruments is driven by the Corporation's business model for managing the financial assets and their contractual cash flow characteristics.